SeldonIO/seldon-core/docs-gb/kubernetes/resources/README.md

 ---
-description: Learn about the resouces that are required for interacting with Seldon Core 2.
+description: Learn about the Kubernetes Resources offered by Seldon Core 2.
 ---
 # Resources